AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 In addition to removing the custom attributes set by the current user, this method can also be used to remove custom attributes set by others.

-You can remove a maximum of 10 custom attributes at each call of this API.

 ### HTTP request

 ```http